tlswg/draft-ietf-tls-external-psk-importer/draft-ietf-tls-external-psk-importer.md

 [[TODO: An alternative design might combine label and hash into the same field so that future protocols which don't have a notion of HashAlgorithm don't need this field.]]

-ImportedIdentity.label MUST be bound to the protocol for which the key is imported.
-Thus, TLS 1.3 and QUICv1 {{!I-D.ietf-quic-transport}} MUST use "tls13" as the label.
-Similarly, TLS 1.2 and all prior TLS versions should use "tls12" as ImportedIdentity.label, as well as SHA256 as ImportedIdentity.hash.
-Note that this means future versions of TLS will increase the number of PSKs derived from an external PSK.

 ImportedIdentity.context MUST include the context used to derive the EPSK, if any exists.
 If the EPSK is a key derived from some other protocol or sequence of protocols, ImportedIdentity.context MUST include a channel binding for the deriving protocols
 {{!RFC5056}}.
 If any secrets are agreed in earlier protocols they SHOULD be included in ImportedIdentity.context [CCB].

+ImportedIdentity.protocol MUST be the (D)TLS protocol version for which the PSK is being imported.
+For example, TLS 1.3 and QUICv1 {{!I-D.ietf-quic-transport}} MUST use 0x0304, whereas TLS 1.2
+uses 0x0303 and DTLS 1.2 uses 0xFEFD.
+Note that this means future versions of TLS will increase the number of PSKs derived from an external PSK.

-A unique and imported PSK (IPSK) with base key 'ipskx' bound to this identity is then computed as follows:
+An imported PSK (IPSK) with base key 'ipskx' bound to this identity is then computed as follows:

 ~~~
    epskx = HKDF-Extract(0, epsk)